Sylius/Sylius/docs/book/orders.rst

 ---------------------

 An **Order** in Sylius holds a collection of Shipments on it.
 Each shipment in that collection has its own shipping method and has its own state machine.
-This lets you to divide an order into several different shipments (like sending physical objects via DHL and sending a link to downloadable files via e-mail).
+This lets you to divide an order into several different shipments that have own shipping states (like sending physical objects via DHL and sending a link to downloadable files via e-mail).

 .. tip::